 Take a probiotic to help build up good flora levels in the gut and nourish your microbiome.
 It’s never a bad idea to supplement with a probiotic a couple times yearly.
 In between, make sure you get your fermented foods daily.

 You may also want to consider a gut cleanse to kill candida, parasites, and bad bacteria overgrowth.
 Most of us have an imbalance between our good and bad bacteria in the gut, so taking anti-microbial herbs for a few weeks can knock back the bad guys.
-ALWAYS follow up with a round of probiotics to help recolonize the good guys.
-I also recommend stool testing before taking herbs so you know what’s going on in there and what to take to kill it off.
-It helps to work with a practitioner to guide you in this process.
+ALWAYS follow up with a round of probiotics to help recolonize the good guys, and focus on a diet that nourishes your microbiome.

 LIKE WHAT YOU'VE READ?

-Subscribe and get my FREE Guide, 3 Steps to Heal Your Thyroid, plus my newsletter with the latest posts, special offers and health tips, too!
+Subscribe and get my FREE guide, 7 Ways to Beat the Bloat, plus my newsletter with exclusive offers, recipes, health tips, and treats!